Raymond (Animal Crossing): Critical reception

 Raymond developed a fandom following his initial reveal.
 He was identified as a standout member of the New Horizons cast by VG247 writer Nadia Oxford.
 This popularity persisted following the release of Animal Crossing: New Horizons, and he has been regarded as one of the best villagers in the game.
 He was among the most popular characters on Tumblr in terms of fan content according to GameSpot, as well as Tumblr head of brand advocacy Amanda Brennan.
 Brennan noted that Raymond was also popular outside of the Animal Crossing fandom.
 He was also featured in a user-made bracket tournament of Tumblr sexymen, a label given to fictional characters who are considered mischievous or evil, and who may dress poorly or be misanthropic.
 The Mary Sue writer Jack Doyle regarded Raymond as a Tumblr sexyman, praising "sexy" elements such as his outfit, heterochromia, flirtiness, willingness to wear a maid outfit, and smug personality.
 His popularity on Twitter includes fanart, cosplay, and clips from New Horizons.
 A video of him wearing a maid outfit while playing a tambourine helped him achieve more popularity, including among the LGBT community.
 Members of the Animal Crossing fandom have regarded him as bisexual due to him being flirty with the player regardless of gender.
 His particular affinity toward the maid outfit also helped his popularity.
-Famitsu editor Yumin17 attributed her interest in New Horizons in part to Raymond, whom she recounted she sent love letters, gifts, and visited every day.
+Famitsu editor Yumin17 attributed her interest in New Horizons in part to Raymond, whom she recounted visiting every day and sending love letters and gifts.
 Fanbyte writer Natalie Flores found that, after looking through "passionate fans[']" tweets, Raymond became more endearing to her.
 Flores attributed the popularity to various aspects, including having an uncommon personality type and being the only smug cat in the game.